Aura vs. LifeLock 2026: Robust Features vs. Maximum Insurance Premiums

 Read LifeLock Review

 Aura and LifeLock are neck and neck in terms of identity theft protection features, with the exception of social media account fraud alerts, parental controls, and insurance payouts.
-LifeLock offers social media fraud alerts, but Aura doesn’t have an equivalent available.
+LifeLock offers social media monitoring across all plans, but Aura doesn’t have an equivalent available.

 Aura offers parental controls built into its product, while LifeLock sells Norton Family separately or as part of a much larger Norton 360 package.
 Although we like Norton Family better overall, Aura offers child identity protection with Aura Family, whereas LifeLock doesn't.